Cruise Critic: Influence

-Cruise Critic is the world's largest consumer cruise website, offering expert advice alongside tips from real cruisers.

 Its team of authoritative editors routinely speak about cruising with media including Good Morning America, TODAY, CNN, Fox Business, The Washington Post, The New York Times, Forbes and AARP.

-Cruise Critic frequently speaks at cruise industry and consumer travel conferences.

 Developed in 2008, Cruise Critic's annual awards, The Best in Cruise Awards, were the first awards in the cruise industry to be decided based solely on review scores from cruisers.
 Since then, they have continued to grow and develop to include awards picked by its editors.
 The Best in Cruise Awards are among the most prestigious in the cruise industry.